alejandrotoledoweb/mawi-proveedores/README.md

 1. Create an endpoint to validate if a provider has space for X date and X time.
 2. Create an endpoint to get all the providers available on X date.
-3. Create an endpoint that returns the jobs of a provider separated by days and ordered descending by hour and day
+3. Create an endpoint that returns the jobs of a provider separated by days and ordered descending by an hour and day
 4. An endpoint that returns the number of hours that a provider has scheduled per month.

 ## Solution